On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Type in characteristic

 We claim that $a\neq 0$.
 To prove this, assume on the contrary $a=0$, so $\deg H'\leq 2$.
-It follows from Lem.~\ref{Lem:Schw-2} that there is at most one finite supersingular place, and that this place has multiplicity $1$ in terms of $a_1$.
+It follows from Lemma~\ref{Lem:Schw-2} that there is at most one finite supersingular place, and that this place has multiplicity $1$ as a root of $a_1$.
 Hence the elliptic surface is either rational ($\deg a_1=1$), or the fibre at $\infty$ has additive type.
 This gives a contradiction.

 Since $a\neq 0$, $H'$ has degree four.
-By Lem.~\ref{Lem:Schw-2} and the above argument, there are two distinct supersingular places.
+By Lemma~\ref{Lem:Schw-2} and the above argument, there are two distinct supersingular places.
 For convenience we normalise them to be primitive third roots of unity $\varrho, \varrho^2$: